koios-official/lite-node/README.md

 --about: 			     Displays information about the Koios administration tool.
 --install-dependencies:  Installs necessary dependencies.
---check-docker: 		 Checks if Docker is running.
+--check-podman: 		 Checks if Podman is running.
 --handle-env-file: 		 Manage .env file.
 --reset-env: 			 Resets the .env file to defaults.
---docker-status: 		 Shows the status of Docker containers.
+--podman-status: 		 Shows the status of Podman containers.
---docker-up: 			 Starts Docker containers defined in docker compose.yml.
+--podman-up: 			 Starts Podman containers defined in podman-compose.yml.
---docker-down: 			 Stops Docker containers defined in docker compose.yml.
+--podman-down: 			 Stops Podman containers defined in podman-compose.yml.
 --enter-node: 			 Accesses the Cardano Node container.
 --logs-node: 			 Displays logs for the Cardano Node container.
 --gliveview: 			 Executes gLiveView in the Cardano Node container.